Toxic shock syndrome toxin-1

 Toxic shock syndrome toxin-1 (TSST-1) is a superantigen with a size of 22 kDa produced by 5 to 25% of Staphylococcus aureus isolates.
-It causes toxic shock syndrome (TSS) by stimulating the release of large amounts of interleukin-1, interleukin-2 and tumour necrosis factor.
+It causes toxic shock syndrome (TSS) by stimulating the release of large amounts of interleukin-1, interleukin-2 and tumor necrosis factor.
 In general, the toxin is not produced by bacteria growing in the blood; rather, it is produced at the local site of an infection, and then enters the blood stream.

 Characteristics

 Toxic shock syndrome toxin-1 (TSST-1), a prototype superantigen secreted by a Staphylococcus aureus bacterium strain in susceptible hosts, acts on the vascular system by causing inflammation, fever, and shock.
 The bacterium strain that produces the TSST-1 can be found in any area of the body, but lives mostly in the vagina of infected women.
 TSST-1 is a bacterial exotoxin found in patients who have developed toxic shock syndrome (TSS), which can be found in menstruating women or any man or child for that matter.
 One-third of all TSS cases have been found in men.
 This statistic could possibly be due to surgical wounds or any skin wound.
-TSST-1 is the cause of 50% of non-menstrual and 100% of all menstrual TSS cases.
+TSST-1 is the cause of half of non-menstrual TSS cases, and the sole cause for menstrual TSS cases.